 Here are a few examples:

-Using SMS alerts and reminders will also benefit to your business.
-For example, no-shows to service business cost a significant amount of resources, time and money.
+Using SMS alerts and reminders will also benefit your business.
+For example, no-shows to service businesses cost a significant amount of resources, time and money.
 Automating SMS reminders and alerts can drastically reduce no-shows and ensure consistent profit goes back into your business.